Halluin

 Halluin ([alɥɛ̃]; Halewijn) is a commune in the Nord department in northern France.

 Geography

 It is located at the north of the Métropole Européenne de Lille, on the Belgian border, contiguous with the Belgian town of Menen.

+History

+The family of Halluin is mentioned as early as the 13th century.
+In 1587 the title of duke and peer of the realm was granted to it, but in the succeeding century it became extinct.

 Population

 Transport

 The Halluin railway station, closed in the 1970s, was situated on the Somain-Halluin Railway.
 The town is now served by buses of Ilévia.

 The A22 autoroute links the town to Lille and Belgium.

 Heraldry

 Politics

 An erstwhile bastion of the left, Halluin owes its nickname Halluin the Red to the powerful trade unions who used their influence to support Communist mayors during the interwar period.
 However, since the 1990s Halluin has become gentrified (see also below), and in the 2007 and 2012 presidential elections the town backed Nicolas Sarkozy.

 In the 2014 mayoral elections, 62% of voters chose right-wing parties: